 In addition, Dennis is an adjunct professor of law at Lewis & Clark Law School, where he teaches federal litigation.
 He’s also a former member of the board of directors for the Oregon Advocacy Center (presently known as Disability Rights Oregon), and has written several articles on and frequently speaks about the legal importance of the ADA and the Fair Housing Act.

 Raised in Manhattan, Dennis moved to Portland in 1976 to pursue a business opportunity in franchising.
 He attended Lewis & Clark Law School as a means of furthering his business expertise, but decided instead to open a private practice.
 He later joined Kell, Alterman & Runstein, L.L.P., impressed by the firm’s dedication to legal excellence, personal service, and community commitment.
 He enjoys a reputation as a zealous advocate of clients’ rights with a strong attention to detail.
 He’s also known for blending practicality into his practice, often exploring less divisive and expensive alternatives to litigation such as mediation or arbitration.

-In his off hours, Dennis is a travel enthusiast and dedicated food, wine, and music lover, and he and his wife often combine those pursuits while visiting Europe and other continents.
-Dennis also lived in Rome—he speaks Italian and French—and for years explored the oceans of the world as an avid scuba diver.
-In addition, Dennis is a devotee of gourmet cooking and chamber music, and his appreciation of literature extends from reading to writing.
-He penned a nonfiction book in 1982 called Energy Horizons, which explored the topic of energy conservation in the U.S., and he has written a novel based in Italy.
+In his off hours, Dennis is a travel enthusiast and dedicated food, wine, and music lover, and he often combines those pursuits while visiting Europe and other continents.
+Dennis also lived in Rome and for years explored the oceans of the world as an avid scuba diver.